Small business Marketing Strategies

 If these did not work at all, the major stores would not use them plus spending countless dollars on marketing them.

-Open up your purse or wallet and have a look at the cards, store cards, down to coffee cards.
+Open up your purse or wallet and have a look at the cards, store cards, and down to coffee cards.
 Why do you have them? to get something for free.

 I run a rewards program in Australia and was speaking with a customer recently who said he did not want to give a 10% discount away to every customer.
 My reply was that only a small percentage will use the cards on every purchase so you would be giving away about 3% a very manageable amount overall.
-Remembering also that those that use the card are coming back to you because they have a card.
+Remember also that those that use the card are coming back to you because they have a card.
 They are loyal customers, worth everything.

 A referral program still works

 name those that refer new clients.
-No money, no free sessions just the honour of appearing on the board.
+No money, no free sessions just the honor of appearing on the board.
 Yes, every time I visit I look for my name as I recommend a lot of new people to him.

 Promoting Via local sporting clubs with minor sponsorship also gets some attention and long-term visibility for you and your business.
-It might be old hat but it still works.
+It might be an old hat but it still works.

 Email, It still works.

 Even though email has been around for a long time it still works provided you follow a few basic rules.
-Newsletters, promotions, sales and clearances are all targeting your past customers.
+Newsletters, promotions, sales, and clearances are all targeting your past customers.
 This is a big subject and has many rules that we won’t dig too deeply into here.

 You can get new markets and keep old ones informed while picking up some sales.
 A really cheap form of contact that should be used consistently.

-This has a small cost associated with it but that should never stop you using the media.
+This has a small cost associated with it but that should never stop you from using the media.

 Results are instant, people respond quickly so you can make changes on the go.
 Great for announcements, invitations, reminders any number of opportunities to bring them in the door.

-Using outside labour to do your marketing
+Using outside labor to do your marketing

 With my Facebook pages as an example, I post once a week scheduling the posts over the next 7 days.
 During the week I log interesting articles and happenings and just transform them into products or tips I can write about.